mmccoyd/hillside_dactyl_shield/README.md

 - The PCBA is configured for the Vik connector and battery and LED switches.
   It uses KiBot and is being tested using JLC's Economic PCBA.

-## Other breakouts
+## Other controller boards

-- A breakout with a built-in processor is [BastardKB](https://bastardkb.com/)'s [Splinktegrated](https://bastardkb.com/product/splinktegrated-rp2040-controller/)
+- A board with a built-in processor is [BastardKB](https://bastardkb.com/)'s [Splinktegrated](https://bastardkb.com/product/splinktegrated-rp2040-controller/)
 - The [Keebio Stampy](https://keeb.io/products/stampy-prototypes-rp2040-usb-c-controller-board-for-handwiring)
    RP2040 has three integrated switch footprints plus 26 pin breakouts.